 - Step 3 Select the VCA detection type to Face Detection. - Step 4 Click detection settings interface.
-Configure the trigger channel, arming schedule, linkage action and PTZ linking for the face detection alarm. - Step 5 Click the Rule Settings button to set the face detection rules.
+Configure the trigger channel, arming schedule, linkage action and PTZ linking for the face detection alarm.
+Please refer to step 3 to step 5 of Chapter 8.2 Setting Sensor Alarms for detailed instructions. - Step 5 Click the Rule Settings button to set the face detection rules.
 You can drag the slider to set the detection sensitivity.